 - enables members to access a range of electric, hybrid and standard vehicles in the town and throughout the country.

 - If you fancy some exercise or an accessible walk try out the amazing Collier’s Way cycle route which currently starts at Great Elm but will link directly to Frome at some point and offers miles of off road cycle track through beautiful countryside and includes Europe’s longest cycle tunnel just outside of Bath.

 - Frome is home to the UK’s first Share Shop, where you can borrow items such as tools, games, cooking utensils and camping equipment for just a small donation for a week’s hire.
 They also offer regular repair sessions, skill swaps and events.

 - SHARE also houses Frome’s Happy Nappy Library, where you can borrow fabric nappies for a range of ages.
 Perfect to try before you buy, and avoid

 throwing away almost 4000 nappies which take 500 years to degrade!

 - The Frome Toy Library is another great way of sharing more by borrowing toys for your little ones and offers weekly play sessions.

-- If you would like details of Local Services such as schools, banks, estate agents, solicitors and pharmacies, please refer to these information sheets in the link above.
+- If you would like details of Local Services such as banks, post offices, doctors and pharmacies, please refer to these information sheets in the link above.